 Globally every 2 minutes, a child dies of malaria.
 Each year, more than 200 million new cases of the disease are reported.

 On 25 April each year, World Malaria Day aims to raise awareness about global efforts to control the spread of malaria and celebrate the improvements that have been made in the areas of treatment, prevention and education.

 A key focus is on remote communities, particularly in developing countries, where malaria has significantly higher mortality rates.
 So, let’s dive into what World Malaria Day is all about!

 Malaria is a life-threatening disease, transmitted through the female Anopheles mosquito, that has been infected by the plasmodium parasite.
 When this mosquito bites someone, this parasite is released into the bloodstream of the person.

 Another way malaria can be transmitted is through blood transfusions or organ transplants.

 Why is malaria prevention a serious global issue?

-In 2016, the Centre for Disease Control (CDC) reported that an estimated 445,000 people died of malaria.
+In 2020, the Centre for Disease Control (CDC) reported that an estimated 627,000 people died of malaria.
+An estimated 95% of these deaths were in the WHO African Region.
 The tragedy is that malaria is both a treatable and curable disease, however it can be fatal when the disease is not detected or treatment has not started early enough.

 Access to adequate healthcare is a driving factor in the high malarial mortality rate in tropical and subtropical regions such as Africa, South America and South East Asia.
 Widespread infection rates, across communities and multiple continents, with many cases still going unreported, is what makes malaria prevention a global issue.